arnavxkohli/Lab1-Counter/task1/readme.md

 ---
 ## Step 4: Create the testbench file counter_tb.cpp in C++ using VS Code.
   This step involved creating the testbench file **counter_tb.cpp**(check file directory).
-The testbench works as a wrapper above the system verilog code for gtkwave and the subsequent simulation on **Vbuddy**.This testbench file is a template for all other testbench files.
-It consists of various sections, which are mandatory(except for the trace dump section in case waveforms aren't needed).
+The testbench works as a wrapper above the system verilog code for gtkwave and the subsequent simulation on **Vbuddy**.
+This testbench file is a template for all other testbench files.
+It consists of various sections, which are mandatory (except for the trace dump section in case waveforms aren't needed).

   ![testbench for counter](images-task1/countertb.png)